EndPointCorp/end-point-blog/2011/10/17/imapfilter-lua-email-mutt-filtering.html.md

 $ sudo make install
 ```

-I've used a lot of email clients over the years (and may have been using email longer than most people reading this).
-I started out (because that's all there was) with non-graphical clients such as mail, pine, elm, and mutt.
+I’ve used a lot of email clients over the years (and may have been using email longer than most people reading this).
+I started out (because that’s all there was) with non-graphical clients such as mail, pine, elm, and mutt.
 Over the years I also tried out many graphical clients, such as Evolution, Kmail, Eudora, Thunderbird, and Claws Mail.
 However, nothing ever worked quite right, so I eventually ended up back with mutt, and have been happy with it ever since.
 The one drawback (or strength) of mutt is its single-mindedness.
 It does email very well, but lets other tools handle the ancillary tasks.
-One of those tasks is filtering, and that's where imapfilter comes in.
+One of those tasks is filtering, and that’s where imapfilter comes in.
 I like to view all email that comes in, so mutt generally runs with my INBOX open.
 I scan through the items, marking them urgent if I need to keep them around, and deleting them if they are obvious trash.
-As needed, I'll kick off a imapfilter run, which then puts all my read, non-urgent, non-deleted email into the appropriate [IMAP folders](http://en.wikipedia.org/wiki/Internet_Message_Access_Protocol) for me (mutt is even smart enough to realize that the folder was externally changed by imapfilter).
+As needed, I’ll kick off a imapfilter run, which then puts all my read, non-urgent, non-deleted email into the appropriate [IMAP folders](https://en.wikipedia.org/wiki/Internet_Message_Access_Protocol) for me (mutt is even smart enough to realize that the folder was externally changed by imapfilter).

-So I tried running imapfilter per usual on my new system and noticed an odd thing: each item in my filter was getting a minimum of 66 'hits', even when there was not even 66 total emails in my inbox!
+So I tried running imapfilter per usual on my new system and noticed an odd thing: each item in my filter was getting a minimum of 66 ‘hits’, even when there was not even 66 total emails in my inbox!
 I output the number of matches to each filter I use, so instead of seeing what I was usually did:

 ```nohighlight
 Mediawiki emails moved:    1